Ngoc411/Automatic-door-using-face-recognition/README.md

 Activate the virtual environment:
 ```
-source venv_name/bin/active
+source venv_name/bin/activate
 ```

-After activated the virtual enviroment, you can install python packages using:
+After activated the virtual environment, you can install python packages using:
 ```
 pip install <package_name>
 ```